-Benefit Description You pay Emergency within our service area High Option Standard Option Emergency room visits at a Plan hospital, including physicians' services \$100 per visit \$150 per visit • Emergency care as an outpatient at a non-Plan hospital, including physicians' services Notes: We waive your emergency room copayment if you are directly admitted to the hospital as an inpatient.
+Benefit Description You pay Standard Note: The calendar year deductible applies to almost all benefits under the Standard and Basic Options in this Section.
+We say "(No deductible)" when it does not apply.
+Emergency within our service area High Option Standard Option Basic Option Emergency room visits at a Plan hospital, including physicians' services \$100 per visit \$150 per visit 20% of our allowance • Emergency care as an outpatient at a non- Plan hospital, including physicians' services • Urgent care at a Plan emergency room Notes: We waive your emergency room copayment if you are directly admitted to the hospital as an inpatient.
 Your inpatient admission copayment will still apply (See Section 5(c)).
 Transfers to an observation bed or observation status do not qualify as an admission to a hospital and your emergency room copayment will not be waived.
-Not covered: All charges All charges • Elective care or non-emergency care (unless you receive prior authorization) • Urgent care at a non-Plan urgent care center Emergency outside our service area High Option Standard Option Emergency care at an urgent care center \$100 per visit \$150 per visit Emergency care as an outpatient at a hospital, including physicians' services Note: See Section 5(h) for travel benefit coverage of continuing or follow-up care.
-Not covered: All charges All charges • Elective care or non-emergency care at non-Plan facilities (unless you receive prior authorization)
+Urgent care at a Plan urgent care center \$15 per visit \$30 per visit \$25 per visit (No deductible) (No deductible) Not covered: All charges All charges All charges Elective care or non-emergency care (unless you receive prior authorization)